daniel-molina/visualequation/HACKING.md

 *   If LDIR, set RDIR.
 *   Navigate equation forward, selecting selsubeqs before entering them and before exiting them.
+*   In addition, if ODIR, insert a temporal VOID after a subeq before exiting it so the user can insert a juxted there.

 #### Longer movements